knogleknuser/__5.1_group_sportsclub/README.md

    `git clone -b integrationtest git@github.com:jonbertelsen/dat2-flow3-sportsclub.git`
 2) After cloning, remove the .git folder by typing `rm -rf .git`.
 3) Open the project in IntelliJ
-4) We assume that you already have the sportsclub database on your MySql sever.
+4) We assume that you already have the sportsclub database in your Postgres.
-   Otherwise open the file "src/main/resources/sportsclub.sql" in mySql Workbench and execute it to create the sportsclub database.
+   Otherwise create the database 'sportsclub', open the file "src/main/resources/sportsclub.sql" in pgAdmin and execute it to create the sportsclub tables and data.
-5) Update the MySql login credentials in the Main class to reflect your local system
+5) Update the login credentials in the Main class to reflect your local system
-6) Create a new database called "sportsclub_test" on your MySql server Open the file src/main/resources/sportsclub_test.sql in MySql Workbench and execute it.
+6) Create a new database called "sportsclub_test" in Postgres.
+   Open the file src/main/resources/sportsclub_test.sql in pgAdmin and execute it.
 You can read more about why and how in the file.
-7) Update the MySql login credentials in the MemberMapperTest.java file.
+7) Update the login credentials in the MemberMapperTest.java file.
 8) Run Main and the tests, and get to know the code.

 ### Getting to know the MemberMapperTest.java file